Parenting

 The Court requires an Initiating Application for Parenting Orders to be accompanied by a Section 60i Family Dispute Resolution Certificate before proceedings can be commenced.

 This certificate can only be issued by and accredited Family Dispute Resolution practitioner and shows the Court that you have both participated appropriately in a facilitated mediation session to try to reach agreement on the parenting matters in dispute.
+If one party refuses to participates or attends but does not make any effort to negotiate resolution of differences, then the FDRP may issue the certificate to just one party.

 In urgent cases where the well-being of the child can be proven to be at risk or in circumstances where family violence or child abuse is involved, the parents may be excused from participating in mediation and obtaining the Section 60i certificate.